fiseni/Pozitron.Extensions.MediatR/README.md

 });
 ```

-It provides an additional `Publish` extension to `IMediator`/`IPublisher` that accepts a strategy parameter.
+The library provides an additional `Publish` extension to `IMediator`/`IPublisher` with a strategy parameter.
 You may choose a strategy on the fly.

 ```csharp
 public class Foo(IPublisher publisher)